amonbenson/goat/README.md

 ## How To Use

 Move your soundfile (.wav) in the same folder as the PureData file.

+Type the name of your soundfile in the underlying

 There is small variety of presets given.
 Each one in a seperate textfile (.txt).
 In the upper left corner you can choose them, the first slot resets all values to default.